writechoiceorg/rocketlawyer/pages/ux-component-events.md

 ### **Event Sequence: Load Component and Show First Interview Page**

+This section outlines the key events in the sequence diagram that occur when loading the RocketDoc UI component and displaying the first interview page.
+Understanding these events is essential for effective integration and error handling, ensuring a smooth user experience.

 1. **Load Component (ID)**
    - **Action:** The `ParentUI` initiates the process by loading the RocketDocEUI component.
 This is done by embedding the component on the webpage, usually identified by a unique ID.
    - **Purpose:** This step starts the RocketDoc UI component, preparing it to interact with the Rocket Lawyer Backend (RLBE) to fetch the necessary interview data.